 Is dietary fibre the key to a longer life?Wednesday, 27 May 2020

-Two recent studies from University of Otago researchers have shown eating more dietary fibre improves life expectancy, although food processing may remove these benefits.
+Recent studies from University of Otago have shown that eating more dietary fibre improves life expectancy.

 About the research

 One study using data collected from 8300 adults with type 1 or type 2 diabetes found those with a higher fibre intake had a significant reduction in premature mortality compared to those eating lower levels of fibre.

 Dr Andrew Reynolds says people consuming 35g of fibre per day have 35% less risk of dying early compared with people who eat 19 grams of fibre per day.

 His advice is to increase fibre intakes by eating more wholegrains, legumes, vegetables, and whole fruit.

 “Try a few different ways to increase your fibre intake, and see what works best for you,” Dr Reynolds said.

 “If you eat white bread or rolls, try changing to wholegrain.
 Try brown rice, brown pasta, or add half a tin of legumes to meals.

 “Try an extra vegetable with your main meal – fresh, frozen, or canned are all good choices.”

 The health benefits of fibre